MicrosoftDocs/visualstudio-docs/docs/profiling/how-to-attach-the-profiler-to-a-native-service-to-collect-concurrency-data-by-using-the-command-line.md

   - "cplusplus"
 ---
 # How to: Attach the Profiler to a Native Service to Collect Concurrency Data by Using the Command Line
-This topic describes how to use the [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] Profiling Tools command-line tools to attach the profiler to a native (C/C++) service and collect process and thread concurrency data by using the sampling method.
+This article describes how to use the [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] Profiling Tools command-line tools to attach the profiler to a native (C/C++) service and collect process and thread concurrency data by using the sampling method.

 > [!NOTE]
 >  Enhanced security features in Windows 8 and Windows Server 2012 required significant changes in the way the Visual Studio profiler collects data on these platforms.
 UWP apps also require new collection techniques.
 See [Performance Tools on Windows 8 and Windows Server 2012 applications](../profiling/performance-tools-on-windows-8-and-windows-server-2012-applications.md).